Articles & Bylaws

 Section 1 – Board of Directors

-There are a maximum of nineteen (19) Directors; one from each of HCAF’s eleven (11) districts, elected by majority vote of the provider members of the district at least thirty (30) days prior to the annual meeting; four (4) Officers of HCAF elected at the annual meeting by majority vote of the general membership, or upon receiving prior approval from the Board, the four (4) offices shall be elected through a vote as set forth in Article IX, and available 45 days prior to the annual meeting; one (1) Member elected by the home infusion therapy company members at least thirty (30) days prior to the annual meeting; one (1) Member elected by the licensed nurse registry Members at least thirty (30) days prior to the annual meeting, one (1) Member elected by the durable medical equipment dealers at least thirty (30) days prior to the annual meeting; one (1) Member elected by the Associate Members at least thirty (30) days prior to the annual meeting; one (1) Member elected by the Private Duty provider members at least thirty (30) days prior to the annual meeting.
+There are a maximum of nineteen (19) Directors; one from each of HCAF’s eleven (11) regions, elected by majority vote of the provider members of the region at least thirty (30) days prior to the annual meeting; four (4) Officers of HCAF elected at the annual meeting by majority vote of the general membership, or upon receiving prior approval from the Board, the four (4) offices shall be elected through a vote as set forth in Article IX, and available 45 days prior to the annual meeting; one (1) Member elected by the home infusion therapy company members at least thirty (30) days prior to the annual meeting; one (1) Member elected by the licensed nurse registry Members at least thirty (30) days prior to the annual meeting, one (1) Member elected by the durable medical equipment dealers at least thirty (30) days prior to the annual meeting; one (1) Member elected by the Associate Members at least thirty (30) days prior to the annual meeting; one (1) Member elected by the Private Duty provider members at least thirty (30) days prior to the annual meeting.
 These last five Board members are elected when their respective constituencies number at least twenty (20) members.
 Members of the Board take their seats at the annual general membership meeting following their election.
 In the event the scheduled season for the general membership meeting is changed by amendment to these bylaws, the Board may approve a schedule for elections and Board member replacement that effectively implements the new schedule.

 Each member of the Board shall be an owner, or a corporate representative, of an HCAF member in good standing.

 Each elected Director serves one (1) two-year (2) term and may be elected to serve a second two-year term.
 An elected Director may not serve more than two (2) consecutive full two (2) year terms; provided, however, that if there are no nominees to run for election the elected Director may continue to serve past the two-term limit.
-Even-numbered district Directors, the home infusion therapy companies’ representative, and the Associate members’ representative are elected in even years; odd-numbered district Directors and the licensed nurse registry and durable medical equipment dealers members’ and Private Duty provider members’ representatives are elected in odd years.
+Even-numbered region Directors, the home infusion therapy companies’ representative, and the Associate members’ representative are elected in even years; odd-numbered region Directors and the licensed nurse registry and durable medical equipment dealers members’ and Private Duty provider members’ representatives are elected in odd years.

 A chain, affiliated organization, or corporation may have no more than three members on the Board at the same time.